When is the release date for Disney Pixar's Soul? Voice cast, plot and more

 Is there a trailer for Disney Pixar’s Soul?

-Yep – well, a teaser trailer at least.
-Take a look at the first look clip below…
+Prior to that, a teaser trailer for the film had been released.
+Take a look at the first look clip below:

 There are also some first-look images from Soul’s official Twitter account.